USDA Results: Energy

 Support for Aviation Biofuels

-- Worked in partnership with the Federal Aviation Administration (FAA) and the commercial aviation industry on Farm to Fly 2.0 to enable commercially-viable, sustainable aviation biofuel supply chains in the U.S. that are able to support the goal of one billion gallons of production capacity and use for the Aviation Enterprise by 2018.
+- Worked in partnership with the Federal Aviation Administration (FAA) and the commercial aviation industry on Farm to Fly 2.0 to enable commercially-viable, sustainable aviation biofuel supply chains in the U.S. that are able to support the goal of one billion gallons of sustainable production capacity and use for the Aviation Enterprise by 2018.
 Development and use of these biofuel will help meet our nation's energy needs, improve air quality, combat global climate change, and fuel economic growth.
 In 2014, the US Department of Energy joined the partnership with a focus on supporting R&D as well as demonstration and deployment activities.
 The national work is being expanded at the regional and state level.
 Several commercial airlines have flown demonstration and commercial flights powered by biofuels and have established offtake agreements with fuel suppliers for commercial fuel production starting in 2015.

-- Co-developed with FAA and Department of Transportation's Volpe Center the Feedstock Readiness Level Tool to compliment the internationally recognized Fuel Readiness Tool already developed by FAA and the Commercial Air Alternative Fuels Initiative (CAAFI) to track progress on alternative jet fuel research, certification, and demonstration.
+- Co-developed with FAA and Department of Transportation's Volpe Center the Feedstock Readiness Level Tool to complement the internationally recognized Fuel Readiness Tool developed by FAA and the Commercial Air Alternative Fuels Initiative (CAAFI) to track progress on alternative jet fuel research, certification, and demonstration.
 Work is also being done to create a dynamic repository which reflects these promising biomass crops that can be converted into aviation biofuel.